Lucas-TY/Butterfly/lab-4/README.md

   + Manage Semester
     + Add a semester with the following information
       + code - The code used for scraping data for that specific semester (currently increments by 4 every semester)
+        + see examples of semester codes in the Web Scraper details below
       + description - a brief title/description for the semester
     + At least one semester must be added to the database before scraping any course data.
     + When deleting a semester, all corresponding sections that were linked the semester are also deleted.